-We believe that our existing cash and LOC Agreements will enable us to fund our operating expenses and capital expenditure requirements into the third quarter of 2020.
-We expect to be able to complete our Phase 2A trial for PCS499, but we do not have sufficient funds to begin a Phase 2B/3 trial for PCS499 or begin developing our other drug candidates.
+We believe that our existing cash and LOC Agreements will enable us to fund our operating expenses and capital expenditure requirements into Q3 2020.
+We expect to be able to complete our Phase 2a trial for PCS499, but we do not have sufficient funds to begin developing PCS100.
 However, our forecast of the period of time through which our financial resources will be adequate to support our operations is a forward-looking statement that involves risks and uncertainties, and actual results could vary materially.
 We have based these estimates on assumptions that may prove to be wrong, and we could deplete our capital resources sooner than we expect.